 However, the earlier you start treatment, the better the prognosis.
 In a best-case scenario, you would see an ENT doctor within the first 24 hours and get help right away.
 Treatment for sudden hearing loss involves stimulation of inner ear circulation and the elimination of possible triggers.
 Other forms of treatment include:

 In the event of sudden hearing loss, the inner ear’s blood circulation is reduced or impaired.
 Blood supplies the inner ear with required nutrients, and if circulation is inhibited, the sensory hair cells of the ear are permanently damaged.
 Circulation can be improved with circulation-enhancing medication, which can also include cortisone to prevent any swelling (anti-edema treatment).

 Local anesthesia to block inhibited nerves

-Treatment for particularly severe cases
+For particularly severe cases

-Treatment in the event of obesity and diabetes
+In the event of obesity and/or diabetes

 Treating arteriosclerosis (the build-up of fats, cholesterol, and other substances in and on artery walls) is extremely important.
 Lifestyle changes are also necessary to treat sudden hearing loss, including: weight loss (a low-fat diet and exercise), adjustment of blood sugar levels, as well as avoiding nicotine, coffee, and alcohol.
 These lifestyle changes are imperative for effective treatment.